Oops! Sorry!!

 My hourly services area includes Oro Valley, Marana, Dove Mountain, Catalina, Saddlebrooke, Oracle, and San Manuel.

-My workshops, presentations, and vendor events service area is Greater Tucson.
+My workshops, presentations, and markets area is Greater Tucson.

 My products and packages can be shipped anywhere in the US (local regulations are your responsibility to know and follow).